I am The Blind Cook, supporter of the culinary and literary arts.

 Food and words are my creative portals, the means through which I connect with others.

-Christine Ha is the first ever blind contestant and season 3 winner of the competitive amateur cooking show, “MasterChef” USA on FOX with Gordon Ramsay, Graham Elliot, and Joe Bastianich.
-She defeated over 30,000 home cooks across America to secure the MasterChef title.
+Christine Ha is the first ever blind contestant and season 3 winner of the competitive amateur cooking show, “MasterChef” USA, on FOX with Gordon Ramsay, Graham Elliot, and Joe Bastianich.
+She defeated over 30,000 home cooks across America to secure the coveted MasterChef title, a $250,000 cash prize, and a cookbook deal.

-“She’s kind of amazing.” –Joe Bastianich, restauranteur and MasterChef judge
+“She’s kind of amazing.” –Joe Bastianich, restaurateur and MasterChef judge

 Last but not least, for more information about Neuromyelitis Optica (NMO), visit NMO Diaries, a blog dedicated to NMO and its effects on the lives of three ambitious women.
 Another great resource for NMO is the Guthy Jackson Charitable Foundation which funds research to find answers for the prevention of and potential cure for NMO.